vladislavneon/RuBQ/RuBQ_2.0/README.md

 ## Usage

-RuBQ 2.0 is suitable for the evaluation of KBQA, MRC, paragrph retrieval, and end-to-end open-domain question answering.
+RuBQ 2.0 is suitable for the evaluation of KBQA, MRC, paragraph retrieval, and end-to-end open-domain question answering.
 The dataset is thought to be used primarily for testing rule-based systems, models based on few/zero-shot and transfer learning, as well as models trained on automatically generated examples, similarly to recent MRC datasets.
 One also can use RuBQ 2.0 as a development and test sets in cross-lingual transfer, few-shot learning, or learning with synthetic data scenarios.

 ### Format